Yvonne Rand Biography

 Yvonne Rand was a meditation teacher and lay householder priest in the Soto Zen Buddhist tradition, active from 1972 until her death in 2020.
 She started her studies in Eastern religion while an undergraduate at Stanford University, where she majored in Chinese intellectual history.

-She studied with Dainin Katagiri Roshi and received dharma transmission from him in 1989.
 In the course of her career, her profound interest in the Dharma led her to study closely with notable teachers in various Buddhist traditions, including Rinzai Zen with Maureen Stuart Roshi and Shodo Harada Roshi; Theravada Buddhism with Ven.
 Henepola Gunaratana and Ajahn Sumedho; and the Himalayan Buddhist tradition with His Holiness the Dalai Lama, Lama Anagarika Govinda, and Tara Tulku Rinpoche.

 Yvonne was instrumental in developing a ceremony of remembrance in the West called the Jizo Ceremony (after the Japanese bodhisattva) for children, born and unborn, who have died.
 This ceremony continues as part of her Dharma legacy, and numerous other Buddhist teachers have taken it up.
 Her understanding of the inseparability of life and death led her to sit with and tend people in end-of-life care over many decades.
 She also taught and counseled extensively both professional and volunteer caregivers working with the terminally ill.